appium/java-client/README.md

 - the enum `io.appium.java_client.android.Connection` was added.
 All supported network bitmasks are defined there.
 - Android.
 Old methods which get/set connection were marked  `@Deprecated`
 - Android.
 New methods which consume/return `io.appium.java_client.android.Connection` were added.
-- the `nsPredicate` parameter was added to the `iOSFindBy` annotation
 - the `commandRepository` field is public now.
 The modification of the `MobileCommand`
 - The refactoring of `io.appium.java_client.internal.JsonToMobileElementConverter`.
 Now it accepts `org.openqa.selenium.remote.RemoteWebDriver` as the constructor parameter.
 It is possible to re-use